 Requirements for the Major: Twelve courses in the department - students must take 111 or 112, 113, 498-499 (a two-term senior project), and eight other courses.
-Introductory courses may not be used to satisfy upper level distribution requirements.
 No more than two of these twelve courses may be internship courses (i.e., PSC 277, 279T).
 Of the eight non-specified courses at least three of the four major areas of the discipline must be covered: Political Theory, U.S. Politics, Comparative Politics and International Politics.
+Introductory courses may not be used to satisfy these distribution requirements.

-To fulfill the department's research requirement and to prepare for the senior project, students must take two of following courses.
+To fulfill the department's research requirement and to prepare for the senior project, students must take two courses.
 First, all students must take at least one "R" course.
 The presence of the "R" designation next to a course number (i.e., PSC 272R) denotes that the course will have a major research assignment as a central component of the course.
 Second, students must take a methods course (appropriate courses are listed under "Research Methods Courses" below), or a seminar (PSC 339, 349, 359, 369), or an additional "R" course.
 Both research courses should be taken by the end of the student's junior year as preparation for the senior project (PSC 498-499).
 Students are welcome and encouraged to take more than two research courses; these are simply minimum requirements.